jeremiah-c-leary/vhdl-style-guide/docs/port_map_rules.rst

 |phase_1| |error|

-This rule checks the closing ) for the port map is on it's own line.
+This rule checks the closing ")" character for the port map is on it's own line.

 **Violation**